Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Kinematics for the Continuum-UVMS

 \subsection{Task Optimization via Gradient Projection}

-Works such as \cite{liegeois1977automatic} and \cite{liu2010obstacle} formulate the gradient projection method (GPM) to maximize an objective function $g(\bs{\Psi})$ by projecting its gradient into the null space of the Jacobian:
+Works such as \cite{liegeois1977automatic} and \cite{liu2010obstacle} formulate the gradient projection method (GPM) to maximize an objective function $g_j(\bs{\Psi})$ by projecting its gradient into the null space of the Jacobian.
+The optimized solution for $n$ subtasks is given by:

-where $\mb{J}^+$ denotes the Moore–Penrose (pseudo) inverse of $\mb{J}$.
-The value of the scaling parameter $k$ changes how strong an affect the gradient has on the state velocities.
-In addition, a negative value of the scaling parameter minimizes the objective function, while a positive value maximizes it.
-In this paper, the scaling parameter is a constant found empirically\editcomment{.
-This is a common practice for determining the scaling parameters}{[R2-2]}, although other works such as \cite{walker1988subtask} \editcomment{and \cite{liu2010obstacle}}{} have used a variable scaling parameter to \removecomment{improve performance}\editcomment{further improve trajectory optimization}{[R2-2]}.
-If multiple gradient functions are used simultaneously, the weighted sum of each gradient can be used; however, this does not guarantee optimal solutions for each gradient function if the subtasks conflict.
-This can be avoided by choosing objective functions which are orthogonal to each other.
-The solution for $n$ subtasks is given by:
+where $\mb{J}_W^+$ denotes the weighted Moore–Penrose (pseudo) inverse of $\mb{J}$.
+The value of the scaling parameter $k_j$ changes how strong an affect the gradient $g_j$ has on the state velocities.
+In addition, a negative value of the scaling parameter results in a minimization of the objective function instead of maximization.
+In this paper, the scaling parameters are constant scalar values found empirically.
+This is a common practice for determining the scaling parameters, although other works such as \cite{walker1988subtask} and \cite{liu2010obstacle} have used a variable scaling parameter to further improve trajectory optimization.
+It should be noted that the weighted sum of multiple gradients does not guarantee optimal solutions for each objective function if the subtasks conflict.
+However, this conflict can be avoided by choosing objective functions which are orthogonal to each other.

 In this paper, three subtasks will be proposed.
-The first is to maintain the \removecomment{AUV}\editcomment{vehicle}{} in an upright orientation in order to easily control and maneuver it.
-The objective function associated with this task, $g_1$, can be defined as the dot product between the world $z$ axis, $\hat{\mb{z}}_{\text{GCS}}$, and the \removecomment{AUV}\editcomment{vehicle}{} $z$ axis, $\hat{\mb{z}}_{\text{A}}$, which can be shown to be simply the product of the pitch and roll angles:
+The first is to maintain the vehicle in an upright orientation in order to easily control and maneuver it.
+The objective function associated with this task, $g_1$, can be defined as the dot product between the world $z$ axis, $\hat{\mb{z}}_{\text{GCS}}$, and the vehicle $z$ axis, $\hat{\mb{z}}_{\text{A}}$, which can be shown to be simply the product of the pitch and roll angles: